Skip to main content

 • Printing energy resilience materials including posters or mailers for local residents and businesses.

-• Expenses associated with community energy resilience meetings- event space rental, equipment, food, childcare, etc.
+• Expenses for community energy resilience meetings—event space rental, equipment, food, childcare, etc.

-• Creating or enhancing a website or social media presence related to energy and energy resilience.
+• Creating or enhancing a website or social media presence related to energy resilience.

-• Any other effort to promote community energy resilience or establish a municipal energy resilience plan.
+• Other efforts to promote community energy resilience or establish a municipal energy resilience plan.

 Resources